shadimasoumi/Segmentation/docs/source/index.rst

-Welcome to segmentation's documentation!
+CatheterSegmentation
 ===================================

-**Segmentation**  is a MATLAB function that segments layered structures using "Graph Theory"
+There are MATLAB functions here in **CatheterSegmentation** that segment layered structures (catheter sheath inner and outer interfaces of polarization-based NvisionVLE® Imaging System here).
+"Graph Theory" is the basis of these functions.

-Check out the :doc:`usage` section for further information and :doc:`graphTheory`.
+Check out the :doc:`usage` section, :doc:`graphTheory` and :doc:`functions` for more explanation.

 .. note::